 Incidents of violence, brutality take toll on mental health

-George Floyd, Breronna Taylor and Ahmaud Arbery are three of the latest casualties from what some say amounts to police brutality and social injustice.
+WICHITA, Kan.
+(KWCH) - George Floyd, Breonna Taylor and Ahmaud Arbery are three of the latest casualties from what some say amounts to police brutality and social injustice.

 With moments leading up to their deaths caught on video, their stories have gained national attention.
 While the documentation and spread on social media raises awareness about an issue that concerns many, COMCARE of Sedgwick County therapist Shi Slaughter says these incidents can take a toll on mental health.

 "I think that a lot of individuals, especially in the African American community, they're experiencing a wide range of feelings and emotions, including anger, frustration, confusion," Slaughter says.